cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/full-setup.md

 ---
+title: Full setup
 order: 0
 pcx-content-type: tutorial
 ---

-# Full setup
+# Use Cloudflare nameservers (Full setup)

-If you want to use Cloudflare as your primary DNS provider and manage your DNS records on Cloudflare, your domain should be on a full setup.

-This option requires that you use Cloudflare for your authoritative nameservers.
+If you want to use Cloudflare as your primary DNS provider and manage your DNS records on Cloudflare, your domain should use Cloudflare for your authoritative nameservers.

 ## Step 1 — Do you have an existing domain name?